jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-10.md

 Positions very far from the enemy | | If an equally-sized enemy is far, it will be disadvantageous to go there to fight

-These six are the principles connected with Earth.
+These 6 are the principles connected with Earth.
 The general who has attained a responsible post must be careful to study them.

 An army is exposed to six several calamities, not arising from natural causes, but from faults for which the general is responsible